SSINsch/ssinsch.github.io/index.md

 ## Domestic Journals and Conferences

-- Insup Lee, Chanho Shin, and Changhee Choi, “Mutating Cyber Camapaign With TTP Word Replacement,” in Proc. of the KIMST Annual Conference, Jun.
+- Insup Lee, ***Chanho Shin***, and Changhee Choi, “Mutating Cyber Camapaign With TTP Word Replacement,” in Proc. of the KIMST Annual Conference, Jun.
 2023.
 - ***Chanho Shin***, Insup Lee, and Changhee Choi, “Towards GloVe-Based TTP Embedding With ATT&CK Framework,” in Proc. of the KIMST Annual Conference, Jun.
 2023.
 - Changhee Choi, Insup Lee, ***Chanho Shin***, and Sungho Lee, “Cyber Threat Campaign Analysis Based on PEGASUS and RoBERTa Model,” in Proc. of the KIMST Annual Conference, Jun.
 2023.
 - Insup Lee, ***Chanho Shin***, Sunguk Shin, Seongyeon Seo, and Changhee Choi, “Analyzing Cyberattack Campaign Similarity via TTP Sequence Embedding,” in Proc. of the KIMST Annual Conference, Jun.
 2022.